drfill/homebrew-liquidsoap/README.md

 * libpng support in camlimages (MacOSX native pnglib has no support)
 * GD
 * DSSI
+* SDL
-* LADSPA
+* Gstreamer
-* Various Sound Daemons like ALSA/Portaudio/Pulseaudio/JACK/GStreamer
+* Various Sound Daemons like ALSA and Pulseaudio

 ## Bugs and other caveats